 Liz Caswell is thrilled to be singing with the ladies of Canterbury Trebles after having sung with many other organizations, including Hypatia’s Voice Women’s Choir, the Anglican Chorale, Opera Lyra, Seventeen Voyces, and the Canadian Centennial Choir.
 Liz holds a Bachelor of Mechanical Engineering from Royal Military College and an MBA from Ottawa U. and now has a career in Information Technology.
 She’s happy to share a life filled with music with her husband, James, and his two children, Julien and Clara.

 Natasha Chaachouh is a Canterbury High School vocal program graduate and has been fulfilling her passion for music by singing with the Trebles since their inception in 2005.
 She currently has a satisfying career in community OTA/PTA rehabilitation.
 Singing has always been Natasha's main method of bringing peace and joy to the soul and has missed singing with this group for the past 3 years and is delighted to be back.
 When not working or making music, she is spending time with her husband and three daughters.

-Gabrielle de Grandmont
+Alexa de Grandmont